Paulo-AndradeB/Prize-Promotions_And_Raffle-Drawings-Name-Picker/README.md

 However, for sure, everyone is welcome to get involved in this project.
 Thanks for joining us.

 The aim is to develop a free web application to help small enterprises to manage prizes and rewards in successful promotions in their business.

+# License

+Have a look at the license file for details